 These insights help us understand how children are tracking for further learning and development at school and they indicate some possible areas of concern.

-Author(s): Steve Thomas, Kane Meissel (University of Auckland) and Professor Stuart McNaughton, (Chief Education Scientific Advisor) for the Ministry of Education.
+Author(s): Steve Thomas and Kane Meissel, University of Auckland and Professor Stuart McNaughton, Chief Education Scientific Advisor for the Ministry of Education.

 Date Published: July 2019

 The transition to school is one of the most important periods of a child’s life.
 A focus on their development as children approach this transition can help us understand how children are tracking towards further learning and development at school.
 It can also indicate possible areas of concern that we should be planning for.

 This paper uses the data from ‘Growing Up in New Zealand’ (GUiNZ) study1 to answer the question – what resources do our pre-schoolers have for starting school?
 The GUiNZ study measures some core development areas for pre-schoolers and this paper describes these core areas and comments on how development reflects what is valued by the early childhood education (ECE) curriculum (Te Whāriki), as well as the curricula at school (the New Zealand Curriculum and Te Marautanga o Aotearoa).

 Multiple areas of children’s development relate in complex and interacting ways to learning at school.
 But in general, developing skills in areas of social and emotional development, cognitive development and language development are important.2 There are also aspects of physical development and motor control that matter too.
 The key findings are: